Undergraduate Course: Handling Greek Pottery (CACA10041)

 On completion of this course, the student will be able to:

-- Demonstrate, by way of class discussions, coursework and examination, an ability to read, analyse and reflect critically upon relevant ancient pottery evidence and modern academic discourse;
+- read, analyse and reflect critically upon relevant ancient pottery evidence and modern academic discourse;

-- Demonstrate, by way of class discussion, coursework and examination, a greater understanding of Greek pottery from current theoretical and methodological approaches;
+- demonstrate a greater understanding of Greek pottery from current theoretical and methodological approaches;

-- Demonstrate, by way of class discussions, coursework and examination, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence around material culture, especially pottery;
+- develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence around material culture, especially pottery;

-- Demonstrate, by way of class discussions, coursework and examination independence of mind and an ability to evaluate the work of others, including peers.
+- demonstrate independence of mind and an ability to evaluate the work of others, including peers.

 |Cook, R. (2002).
 Greek painted pottery (3rd ed.), London|